mariusz-nowicki/mariusz-nowicki/README.md

 Tech lead of the Microsoft Fabric platform at KPMG Poland.

 ### What I actually do
-Design and build data platforms end-to-end — ingestion, lakehouse (medallion: Bronze → Silver → Gold), semantic models, CI/CD, ML.
+Design and build data platforms end-to-end: ingestion, storage (mostly medallion), semantic models, CI/CD, ML (most of curiosity sits here).
-Currently on Microsoft Fabric, sometimes Databricks.
+Primarily Microsoft Fabric, with Databricks in the mix.

-### How I think about data engineering
+### How I work
-- **Config over code.** Parameterized, reusable pipelines beat one-off scripts — especially when the same pattern shows up for the fifth time.
+- **Config over code.** Parameterized, reusable pipelines beat one-off scripts - especially when the same pattern shows up for the fifth time.
 - **Simple beats complex.** A solution I can explain to a business user in two sentences is usually the one that survives in production.
-- **Skeptical of buzzwords.** "AI-powered", "self-healing", "zero-ETL" — I want to know what's under the hood before I ship it.
+- **Skeptical of buzzwords.** "AI-powered", "self-healing", "zero-ETL" - I want to know what's under the hood before I ship it.
 - **BI background matters.** I build pipelines knowing who reads the reports at the end.
 The data model is as important as the data lake.